Živko Živković

-Živko Živković (Serbian Cyrillic: Живко Живковић; born 14 April 1989) is a Serbian professional footballer who plays as a goalkeeper for Greek Super League club PAOK.
+Živko Živković (Serbian Cyrillic: Живко Живковић; born 14 April 1989) is a Serbian professional footballer who plays as a goalkeeper for Greek Super League club Panetolikos.

 Internationally, Živković represented his country at every level from under-17 to under-21.

 Club career

 Partizan

 After starting out with his hometown club Sloboda Užice, Živković joined the youth system of Partizan in 2005.
 He was subsequently promoted to their first team in the spring of 2007, before signing his first professional contract with the club on 1 June 2007, on a five-year deal. Živković initially played for Teleoptik, before returning to Partizan.
 He made his competitive debut for the club in a 5–1 home league win over OFK Beograd, on 8 December 2007, coming on as a substitute for the injured Darko Božović.

 In the summer of 2008, in order to gain more playing time and experience, Živković was sent on loan to Metalac Gornji Milanovac.
 He immediately became the first-choice goalkeeper in his first season at the club, as they got promoted to the Serbian SuperLiga.
 In the following season, the club's first in the top flight, Živković missed only one out of 30 games, helping his team avoid relegation.

 In the summer of 2010, Živković returned to Partizan, being projected as a backup goalkeeper to Radiša Ilić.
 He dropped out of the 18-man squad after Vladimir Stojković joined the club in late August 2010.
 Eventually, Živković made one league and one cup appearance in the 2010–11 season.
 He was again loaned to Metalac Gornji Milanovac in the summer of 2011, making 13 league appearances in the 2011–12 season.

 After leaving Gornji Milanovac for the second time, Živković started the 2012–13 campaign at Teleoptik, before being promoted back to Partizan in October 2012, as a replacement for the injured Vladimir Stojković.
 He recorded one league appearance until the end of the season, as the club won its sixth consecutive championship title.
 In the following season, Živković made his debut in UEFA competitions, coming on as a substitute for the injured Milan Lukač in the second leg of the Champions League third qualifying round versus Ludogorets Razgrad on 6 August 2013.
 He managed to make four league appearances in the 2013–14 season.

 In the fall of 2014, Živković was still the second-choice goalkeeper to Milan Lukač.
 He only appeared in the Serbian Cup first round, keeping a clean sheet in a 1–0 away win over Bežanija on 24 September 2014.
 However, Živković earned himself a place in the first eleven at the start of the spring season, quickly becoming an irreplaceable member of the team.
 He continued to play regularly in the fall of 2015, but was removed from the squad after the arrival of new manager Ivan Tomić.